antmicro/kenning/README.rst

 The ``kenning`` module consists of the following submodules:

-* ``core`` - provides interface APIs for datasets, models, compilers, runtimes and runtime protocols,
+* ``core`` - provides interface APIs for datasets, models, optimizers, runtimes and runtime protocols,
 * ``datasets`` - provides implementations for datasets,
 * ``modelwrappers`` - provides implementations for models for various problems implemented in various frameworks,
-* ``compilers`` - provides implementations for compilers of deep learning models,
+* ``optimizers`` - provides implementations for compilers of deep learning models,
 * ``runtimes`` - provides implementations of runtime on target devices,
 * ``runtimeprotocols`` - provides implementations for communication protocols between host and tested target,
 * ``dataproviders`` - provides implementations for reading input data from various sources, such as camera, directories or TCP connections,